AusDVA/myservice-prototype/README.md

 ## Backstop

+To run a test:

 Windows: `backstop test`
 Linux: `./node_modules/backstopjs/cli/index.js test` (or you can run `backstop test` if you run `npm install -g backstopjs@canary`
 **Note:** the test will fail unless there is reference images
 **Also note:** The default `backstop.json` file will only test the styleguide.
 If you add `--config all-pages.backstop.json` to the end of the command, it will test every single page on the site.

+To get reference images replace `test` with `reference`